Meekohi/cvillenomic/README.md

 * Rule 7.
 A modification to these rules may be enacted when,
   * Rule 7.1 More than half of the players have left a :+1: reaction on a proposed modification, or
   * Rule 7.2 24 hours has ellapsed since the modification was proposed, and more players have left :+1: reactions than :-1: reactions on a proposed modification.
+* Rule 8.
+A person wins by acquiring 10 points.